-- (1) Amounts reflect the aggregate grant date fair value of grants made in each respective fiscal year computed in accordance with stock-based accounting rules (FASB ASC Topic 718-Stock Compensation), excluding the effect of estimated forfeitures.
-With respect to Dr. Patou, amount represents the fair value of the options granted at the time of grant on June 5, 2012, June 7, 2012 and June 3, 2014, respectively.
-Assumptions used in the calculations of these amounts are included in Note 11 to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2014. - (2) With respect to Mr. Stack, Mr. Scibetta, Dr. Markvicka, and Ms. Williams, amounts represent group term life insurance premiums paid-in full by us. - (3) Ms. Williams was promoted to Chief Administrative Officer, General Counsel and Secretary in 2014 and was not a named executive officer in 2013 or 2012.
+(1) Amounts reflect the aggregate grant date fair value of grants made in each respective fiscal year computed in accordance with stock-based accounting rules (FASB ASC Topic 718-Stock Compensation), excluding the effect of estimated forfeitures.
+Assumptions used in the calculations of these amounts are included in Note 11 to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2016.